renovate-bot/xwiki-contrib-_-ai-llm-benchmark/README.md

 ### Clean

-This step cleans up the generated files and directories.
+This step cleans up all the generated files and directories.
 It removes the evaluation results directory, tasks directory, output directory, and the snakeout directory.

 To run this step individually, use the following command: